Jcparkyn/dpoint/README.md

 <video src="https://github.com/Jcparkyn/dpoint/assets/51850908/21d00ce3-6456-4fba-8c24-4bc8e6642a0d" width="1920" height="1080" autoplay loop muted></video>

 This project was part of my undergraduate thesis for electrical engineering.
 I've open-sourced the code and design files in the hopes that they might be useful to somebody, but it's not intended to be a "plug and play" DIY project.
+If you want to try building it anyway, follow the [setup guide](./setup-guide.md).

 ## Design